mdcallag/mdcallag.github.io/posts_2023/sep23.ibench.56builds.u.md

 # Chasing down a performance regression in MyRocks 5.6

 I recently shared two blog posts documenting performance regressions in MyRocks 5.6 releases over the past 2 years.
 Most are due to new CPU overhead so I used perf and created flamegraphs to narrow my search.
 My focus is on two of the benchmark steps from the [Insert Benchmark](http://smalldatum.blogspot.com/2023/05/updates-to-insert-benchmark.html) -- l.i1 and q100, see below.
+The results were originally presented [here](http://smalldatum.blogspot.com/2023/09/chasing-performance-regression-in.html) and [here](http://smalldatum.blogspot.com/2023/08/checking-myrocks-56-for-regressions_25.html).
+I am trying to explain why throughput drops by ~10%.

 For the l.i1 benchmark step more time is spent in these functions in newer builds:
 * MemTableInserter::DeleteImpl/SingleDeleteCF under ha_commit_trans